RadratSoftworks/DD_Engine/README.md

 DDEngine is a small engine developed in Unity, used to run Dirk Dagger series's games.

+This engine and the port release is a part of the 5th [EKA2L1](https://github.com/eka2l1/eka2l1) anniversary.

 ## Feature

 - Able to work with OPES resource files, extracted from the original .n-gage package